shehabosama/ShehabAssistantLibrary/README.md

 	    List<PatternQuestionAnswer> patternQuestionAnswers = new ArrayList<>();
             patternQuestionAnswers.add(new PatternQuestionAnswer(1,"hello","hello dear",0));
             patternQuestionAnswers.add(new PatternQuestionAnswer(2,"hey","What do you need",0));
+	    myDbAdapter.insert(patternQuestions);

       }
 }
 ```
-  every item has object and the object has three parameters
+  Every item has object and the object has three parameters.
-  first one is the ID  "make sure every item different each others"
+  First one is the ID  "make sure every item differents each others".
-  second one is the question "this version support just english"
+  Second one is the question "this version support just english".
-  third one is the answer
+  Third one is the answer .
-  fourth is the key the key is the Action id who will work after say the question , like to say "make a toast" and the key is "1"
+  Fourth is the key the key is the Action id who will work after say the question , like to say "make a toast" and the key is "1"
-  we will compare if the object return key greater than 0 if there is one will do Action we will explain it more than that
+  we will compare if the object return key greater than 0 if there is one will do Action we will explain it more than that.

-  to make action by key you will add some of code to your broject you should to implement from CallBack Interface like this
+  To make action by key you will add some of code to your broject you should implement from CallBack Interface like this

-   `public class MainActivity extends  BaseActivity extends CallBacks {}`
+   `public class MainActivity extends  BaseActivity implements CallBacks {}`

-  implement the functions which need it
+  Implement the functions which need it

-  like this
+  like this :

   ```
 public class MainActivity extends  BaseActivity extends CallBacks{